dairin0d/mouselook-navigation/README.md

 This add-on grew out from the ideas I had about making MMB (Middle Mouse Button) navigation in Blender more convenient for myself.
 These were:
 * Be able to cancel MMB rotation, with the view returning to where it was
 * Ability to move in First Person Shooter style (using WASD control scheme) while orbiting
-* Ability to freely switch between orbit/pan/dolly/zoom and be able to do it with just the mouse (e.g. MMB is orbit, MMB+LMB is zoom, MMB+ RMB is pan)
+* Ability to freely switch between orbit/pan/dolly/zoom and be able to do it with just the mouse (e.g. MMB is orbit, MMB+LMB is zoom, MMB+RMB is pan)
 * Have a 3D crosshair in MMB navigation to indicate where the orbiting origin is
 * Make it less easy to accidentally rotate view in Ortho mode